Hon. Kathleen A. Kelly (Ret.)

 Personal Injury

-• Plaintiff alleged that defendant was negligent per se when she ran a red light, collided with the side of plaintiff’s vehicle, and then fled, causing serious injuries and impacting plaintiff’s ability to work.
-Resolved following a verdict for plaintiff.
+• Plaintiff alleged that defendant was negligent per se when she ran a red light, collided with the side of plaintiff’s vehicle, and then fled, causing serious injuries including TBI and impacting plaintiff’s ability to work.
+Defendant disputed the extend of injuries.
+Jury verdict awarded, with lower damages than sought by plaintiff.

-• Plaintiff tenant allegedly fell down stairs owned by landlord defendants and sustained a broken ankle requiring surgery.
+• Plaintiff tenant allegedly suffered injuries when he fell down stairs owned by landlord defendants and sustained a broken ankle requiring surgery.
 Plaintiff claimed the stairs were too steep, too shallow, and lacked a handrail, all of which made them hazardous and all of which the landlords knew.
-Defendants denied liability and claimed plaintiff was negligent.
+Landlords disputed liability and damages.
 The jury returned a defense verdict.

 • Plaintiff sued major fitness company defendant, alleging that while working out at one of their facilities, a speed bag platform detached from the wall and struck plaintiff in the head, causing significant injuries.
 Defendant disputed extent of plaintiff’s claims.
 Settled at Mandatory Settlement Conference.